 “When all the orders came in I would sit on the floor and start folding boxes, packing product, taping boxes and sticking labels on boxes.

 My back would be destroyed.
-It was so laborsome, time-consuming, and tiring.
+It was so laboursome, time-consuming, and tiring.
 On other occasions I would try to box up 100 orders at a time, but there were physical consequences.

 I almost didn’t want orders to come in.
-As a one-woman show, I was self-fulfilling dozens of orders each day out of my home office and packing boxes myself.
-I did not want to deal with fulfillment.
+As a one-woman show, I was self-fulfiling dozens of orders each day out of my home office and packing boxes myself.
+I did not want to deal with fulfilment.

 I barely had any time to work on the creative marketing and branding side of the business.
 50% of my time spent was packing boxes.